jayphelps/core-decorators/README.md

 npm install core-decorators --save
 ```

-This form could be consumed by any ES2016 (ES7) transpiler that supports decorators like [babel.js](https://babeljs.io/) with `babel --optional es7.decorators,es7.objectRestSpread` or `babel --stage 1` or using the recent iterations of TypeScript.
+This can be consumed by any transpiler that supports decorators like [babel.js](https://babeljs.io/) or using the recent iterations of TypeScript.
+To use with babel, you must include the correct babel plugins for decorator [parsing](http://babeljs.io/docs/plugins/syntax-decorators/) and [transformation](http://babeljs.io/docs/plugins/transform-decorators/) or use [stage-1](http://babeljs.io/docs/plugins/preset-stage-1/).

-_*note that the compiled code is intentionally not checked into this repo_

 ## Decorators